vergoh/vnstat/INSTALL_BSD.md

     cd ; pwd

-The ouput should tell your home directory.
+The output should tell your home directory.

 Now it's time to add a crontab entry for vnStat.
 Do that by executing the command `crontab -e` and add the following line (without leading spaces,